Minzu University of China: Name

 The Chinese name has the meaning "central ethnic university", suggesting a national-level university focused on serving minority ethnic groups.
 The old English name translated the ethnic term as "nationalities", based on the term used in German and Russian language Marxist texts.
 On 20 November 2008, the university changed its official English name, apparently citing concerns that "central" might imply a location in the geographical centre of China (as it does in South-Central University for Nationalities), and the old name did not sound good.
 The name change of Renmin University has been cited as a precedent.
 The new name obscures the university's ethnic character, although student opinion has focused more on the fact that it makes obsolete the university's nickname, "the village".
 The Chinese word for village (村 (cūn)) has a Hanyu pinyin spelling similar to the English abbreviation "CUN".
 In mainland Chinese culture, villages have homely connotations.

-Academic programmes

-The university awards undergraduate-level degrees in 55 academic subjects, usually after four years of study.
-There are 64 master's and 25 doctoral programmes.
-While young people from the majority Han group are the largest single ethnicity among the 15,000 students, 60% of the students and more than one third of the academic staff are from other nationalities.
-In addition to traditional course offerings the school offers special majors and courses such as ethnology, ethnic languages, and minority literature.

-By far the strongest research areas are anthropology and ethnology, which are the mainstays of its small publishing house and journal.
-In 2001, the People's Daily described CUN as "China's top academy for ethnic studies."
-Other respected departments are the dance school and the minority language and literature departments.
-Other subjects are often studied from the ethnic minorities' perspective, e.g., biology courses may focus on the flora and fauna in ethnic minority areas of China.

-Minzu University participates actively in social sciences research.
-Its social science departments predominantly do their research with an ethnic perspective and has achieved leading research results in China in ethnic economies, regional economics, legal studies in ethnic minorities regions, ethnic administration.
-In particular, its economics, management, law and history departments are growing into be dynamic research institutions with the help of Project 985.

-The university is the pinnacle of a national network of institutions maintained by the State Ethnic Affairs Commission, although academic standards are also monitored by the State Education Commission, which means some students end up sitting for two sets of exams.

-Students are required to take courses on Chinese minority theories and Marxism.

-In English-speaking countries, Minzu University's main partner is the University of East London, United Kingdom.

-Rankings and reputation

-Minzu University is ranked first in China among universities that originated as "ethnic minorities".
-In 2020, Minzu University of China ranked 582nd among the universities around the world by SCImago Institutions Rankings.